ermshiperete/job-dsl-plugin-wiki/Home.md

 Highly recommended starting point is the tutorial, [[Tutorial: Using the Jenkins Job DSL]]

-Once you know how to create a Seed job from the tutorial, start looking at the [[Real World Examples]] for examples to steal from.
+Once you know how to create a "seed" job from the tutorial, start looking at the [[Real World Examples]] for examples to steal from.
 For formal documentation, the [[Job DSL Commands]] page has what is available directly in the DSL at this time.

 And finally, if you want to get fancy you'll want to read up on the _configure_ block which gives you direct access to the config.xml, read [[configure block]].